-Sweet pear preserves might turn you obsessed this season.
-This easy to prepare homemade pear jam recipe, with vanilla and without pectin, is my favorite winter jam.
+This easy-to-prepare homemade pear jam recipe, with vanilla and without pectin, is my favorite winter jam.

-You can make this pear preserves and use it in so many ways.
+You can make these pear preserves and use it in so many ways.

 The time might be right for you to let go after a long day at work.

 You just want to enjoy, be in the now and this can be achieved with a few spoonfuls of jam preserve mixed in some fresh yogurt.

 The traces of vanilla-infused pear jam mixing up into your creamy fresh yogurt will definitely make you forget everything that happened in the last hours.

 The pear preserves is that insanely good!